mmrtxd/nutritionlabels/README.md

 **Where are QR codes generated?**

 QR codes are generated locally on your server using the [endroid/qr-code](https://github.com/endroid/qr-code) library (MIT licence).
 No data is sent to any external service.

+**Do I need a subdomain to comply with EU e-labelling regulations?**

+The plugin works without a subdomain.
+However, using a dedicated, descriptive subdomain (e.g., `e-label.yourdomain.com`) is recommended by EU e-labelling guidelines because it makes the purpose of the URL immediately clear to consumers.
+The subdomain restriction feature also ensures no other content is accidentally served from that URL.

 **Will my data be lost if I deactivate the plugin?**